junior1407/Competitive-Programming/readme.md

 * [Dreamoon Likes Permutations](https://codeforces.com/contest/1330/problem/B): Requires a simple way to check for a valid permutation.
 By using a set, it's possible to check if the permutation is correct regardless the order and repeated elements.

+# Greedy

+* [https://codeforces.com/contest/1330/problem/C](https://codeforces.com/contest/1330/problem/C): Hard to see it as a greedy problem.
+Requires cummulative sum.